 STEP 2: SET YOUR WIRELESS SECURITY PASSWORD You have selected your wireless security level - you will need to set a wireless security password.
-The WPA (WI-FI Protected Access) key must meet one of following guidelines: - Between 8 to 63 characters (A longer WPA key is more secure than a short one) - Exactly 64 characters using 0-9 and A-F Network Key: Note: You will need to enter the same password that you created in this step into your wireless clients in order to enable proper wireless communication.
+The WEP (Wired Equivalent Privacy) key must meet one of following guidelines: - Exactly 5 or 13 characters - Exactly 10 or 26 characters: using 0-9 and A-F A longer WEP key is more secure than a short one Network Key: Note: You will need to enter the same password that you created in this step into your wireless clients in order to enable proper wireless communication.
 Prev Next Cancel